BIO - THE SHORT STORY

 Originally from Boston, Cleary started teaching himself piano at the age of 5.
 His family moved to Florida where Cleary joined a new wave/punk band at age 14.
 At the start of the 90’s, he moved back to Boston and by 1999, co-formed The Movies Gern Blandsten / Houston Party Records).
 The band immediately moved to LA after recording the first album, Cleary following years later.
 They released 3 albums and won LA Weekly’s “Best Rock/Pop Band” award in 2005, splitting up by early 2009.
 Shortly after the split, Cleary was asked to join Radar Brothers, co-writing songs on “Eight” (Merge, 2013) while diving deeper into writing and recording his own songs over the next several years.
 The debut album, “Between Us All,” is the result, featuring current or former members of Radar Brothers, Trans Am, Eels, DNTEL, Division Day and Morsel.

 Now locked in as a band, Strange Parade features long-time/former Brian Jonestown Massacre drummer Dan Allaire, lap-steel/guitar wiz, Paul Lacques (I See Hawks in LA, Double Naught Spycar) and bassist Ashley Berry.
-Their sound is a swirling-but-driving psychedelic folk rock / post-punk / new wave hybrid with Lacques’ lapsteel twang riding smoothly over Cleary's keyboards and bendy synths.
+Their sound is a swirling-but-driving psychedelic folk rock / post-punk / new wave hybrid with Lacques’ lapsteel twang and Cleary's keyboards flowing over Allaire and Berry's grooves.
 The songs are moody and cinematic, recalling early Roxy Music or John Cale at times, Neil Young or Plush at others.
-Not so much a reinvention of Psychedelia or Americana as an attempt to broaden the scope of what defines these terms.
-The band are currently playing around LA and recording a second LP at their home studio in Highland Park.
+Not so much a reinvention of Psychedelia, Americana or folk rock as an attempt to broaden the scope of what defines them.
+The band currently play around LA and is now mixing a second LP in Highland Park.

 More at www.strangeparadeofficial.com